sergialbi/CI_PROJECT/README.md

   3: run Genetic algorithm
   ```

-  ***Note**: If its your first time you will need to execute first the option 0*
+  ***Note**: If it is your first time you will need to execute first the option 0*

-* Step 4: Once the option is selected the environment that you prefer use for execute algorithm will be asked.
+* Step 4: Once the option is selected, select the environment that you prefer to use to execute the selected algorithm.

   ```
   Select game: w (Bipedal Walker) - c (CartPole)
   ```

-* Step 5: Wait for finish of execution
+* Step 5: Wait for the execution to finish

-Results can find on folder Results.
+Results can be found on folder results.